toddheasley/couchnado/README.md

 ## Acknowledgments

-Couchnado cribbed elements of its user interface from a few fantastic SwiftUI examples:
+Couchnado cribbed elements of its user interface from a few fantastic examples:

 * [Building a Multi-platform App with SwiftUI](https://heartbeat.fritz.ai/building-a-multi-platform-app-with-swiftui-5336bce94689) by [Rick Wierenga](https://gist.github.com/rickwierenga)
 * [How to create a slide-over card using SwiftUI (like in Maps or Stocks)](https://www.mozzafiller.com/posts/swiftui-slide-over-card-like-maps-stocks) by [Michael Shafer](https://github.com/mshafer)